alistairwgillespie/wmw_deep_playlist_generator/PROPOSAL.md

 Further information regarding the audio features can be found [here](https://developer.spotify.com/documentation/web-api/reference/tracks/get-several-audio-features/).

-In addition to the track dataset, the application will require a batch of candidate tracks to pick from to generate a new playlist.
+In addition to the track dataset, the solution will require a batch of candidate tracks to select from to generate a new playlist.
 Again, the Spotify API will be used to gather recommended tracks based on seeded artists, genres and tracks.
 In the future, as an extension of this project, collaborative filtering may be considered for sourcing richer sets of recommended tracks.

 ### Solution Statement
 The WMW deep playlist generator is a deep sequence model that leverages a Recurrent Neural Network (RNN) architecture.
 RNN architectures are typically structured as chains where information persists - to some degree - as it flows through a sequence of input-output layers.
 This is quite powerful when predicting sequences of target outputs that are dependent on context or previous states.
 The model will employ a 'many-to-many' mapping of input-output vectors to generate a set of 'n-defined' tracks (no more than 15 in length).
 The output vectors at each song position in the sequence will be used to select a track from the recommended tracks list.
 To evaluate the model an appropriate estimator loss function will be defined.